31 October 2011

 In addition to all of these accomplishments, the most telling thing I saw from SJ this year was his development in both skill and maturity as the season progressed.
 He started helping position his defenders better on opponents attacks, and he came up with some huge saves when he was called on.
 There were times that it seemed like no one could have scored on him and that is exactly what every team hopes to get out of their keeper.

 All in all, I think Johnson took a huge step forward this year, and I truly think his play down the stretch was critical in helping bring the Fire back into the playoff hunt in the final third of the season.
 If he continues to get better and develop in the off-season, Fire supporters are going to be in for a treat next year - as well as several free gallons of milk.

-I think he played well enough to earn another call up to the USMNT and it could be really beneficial for him to get the opportunity to train with and learn a little from Everton and USMNT keeper Tim Howard.
+I think he played well enough to earn another call up to the USMNT and it could be really beneficial for him to get the opportunity to train with and only for you best herbal viagra learn a little from Everton and USMNT keeper Tim Howard.

 Jon Conway - On the surface I like Jon Conway.
 He seems like a great guy, and he's someone who goes out there and does his job when he's called upon.
 I'm not going to lie, his mid season "A day in the life" video really helped bring me around to him, it showed he had some personality and that he was a really cool guy.
 All that said, he's the Brian Scalabrine of the Chicago Fire.
 You love the guy, as long as he's on the bench.

 The scorelines don't show it, but Conway was largely a dissapointment during his time in net this season.
 On the surface you could say that he was serviceable, not allowing more than 2 goals to any MLS opponent, but you have to actually watch the matches to get a true feel for how he played.
 I think that the goals he allowed this season were too soft.
 He just didn't look comfortable in net, and more times than not if he was scored on it seemed like it could have been a fairly routine save for most keepers at this level.